llambiel/letsecureme/post.md

         ssl_certificate_key /etc/letsencrypt/live/yourdomain.here/privkey.pem;
     }

-Let's reload nginx one more time:
+Let's reload Nginx one more time:

     sudo nginx -t &&  sudo nginx -s reload

 Now point your web browser to https://yourdomain.here
 Your website homepage should now be served over HTTPS. \o/

-As we said talking about Let's encrypt caveats, your certificate is valid 90 days only.
+As said about Let's encrypt caveats, your certificate is valid 90 days only.
 To ensure that our certificate gets renewed automatically we're going to use a small script and a crontab.

 Save the following in a file called renewCerts.sh.